International Hotel (San Francisco): International Hotel Manilatown Center

 In 1994, real estate company Pan-Magna sold the I-Hotel land to the Roman Catholic Archdiocese of San Francisco.
 Subsequently, an $8.3 million grant from the United States Department of Housing and Urban Development was awarded to facilitate development of low-income housing.
 The Chinatown Community Development Center was chosen to steward this grant.

 In 2003, construction began on the new I-Hotel, and the building was completed on August 26, 2005.
 The new building contains 105 apartments of senior housing.
 A lottery was held to determine priority for occupancy, with the remaining living residents of the original I-Hotel given priority.

 Occupancy started in October 2005, and the new building also contains a ground-floor community center and a historical display commemorating the original I-Hotel.
-Additionally, a new mural on the site of the new building by Johanna Poethig features Robles, Etta Moon, Bill Sorro, and other tenant activists, commemorating their struggle to preserve affordable housing in San Francisco.
+Additionally, a new mural on the site of the new building by Johanna Poethig commemorates tenant activists' struggle to preserve affordable housing in San Francisco.
+The mural features AL Robles, Etta Moon, and Bill Sorro.